occultlang/occult/README.md

 ```

 # Testing
-Tests are in the test_cases directory.
+Tests are in the test_cases directory

 # Cleaning
 To clean the build directory just run `clean.sh`